TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 transmit the data.
 It also provides its own power regulation for the sensor therefore only requiring a 5-volt input from the battery or device power systems.
 The exact specifications and advantages of the device that meet the project specifications and expected functionality will be further discussed.

+First of all, the team plans to use this sensor because of its ability to detect plastic objects.
+The datasheet does not specifiy the minimum size an object can be detected because time of flight sensors use the reflectivity of the object, so the minimum size that can be detected will vary based on the object's material.
+The datasheet does note the wavelength of light the sensor laser uses which is 940 nm.
+It is also noted by the manufactor that the object has to be large enough for the photons of the light to reflect off of.
+This means the object size can vary based on reflectivy, but objects that are too small for light to bounce off of will not be detectable.
+Plastic golf balls are large enough to reflect light because the golf ball can have a glare.
+However, the team still had to determine that the golf ball is reflective enough to be detected by the sensor.
+In order to this, a plastic training golf ball was placed under fluorescent light.
+A noticeable glare was observed by several people when placed under the light from approximately seven and a half feet away.
+The highest wavelength of fluorescent light is 700 nm.
+The wavelength of the sensor's laser is 940 nm.
+Studies have shown that plastic's reflectivity increases with wavelength under about 1200 nm to 1400 nm before starting to decrease.
+This means the golf ball should be more reflective to the sensor because of the higher wavelength.
+Based on this information, the team has determined that the golf ball is reflective enough at the distance it will be from the sensor for the object to be detectable.
+Next, the team focus on determining if the sensor can sense the speeds the golf ball will reach.

 The team plans on using two sensors to determine the golf ball’s height, line position, and speed.
 One sensor will be located on the stand closest to where the golf ball starts its trajectory.
 This sensor can